fuqu-io/laravel-ids2keys/README.md

 ### Under the hood...
 * The model trait `use FuquIo\LaravelIds2Keys\Id2KeyTrait;` will create an encoded 'key' attribute for your json.
 * The middleware will decode route parameters BEFORE laravel's built in route-model binding.
+* Posted inputs will also be taken care of prior to validation, so you can use normal 'exists' and stuff.